Early reading- Phonics

 Children take part in daily phonics sessions in smaller groups where they participate in speaking, listening, spelling and reading activities that are matched specifically to their ability.
 Children are taught to work effectively with a partner to explain and consolidate what they are learning.
 This provides the teacher with continuous observations and assessment to ensure children are challenged and to identify children who may need additional support.
 In addition, the phonics leader will regularly assess each child to identify children’s progress and ensure children are grouped appropriately.
 1:1 intervention is planned for children who are working below expected levels.

 Reading at home is widely promoted and encouraged throughout our school.
 Stories are read daily to children by staff with enthusiasm, confidence and enjoyment.
 Children are provided with a RWI book that is matched to their phonics knowledge.
 The RWI books that children take home are decodable, linked to each stage of the children’s phonics knowledge and include specific comprehension questions.
 Children also choose an additional book that is appropriate for their age to share with their family at home to promote their love for reading.

 Impact - how is progress shown?

-At the end of the RWI programme, our aim at Cuddington Croft is for our learners to become fluent readers by the end of Phase 1.
-The impact of phonics teaching is evident through all areas of learning, where children have opportunities to apply their phonics knowledge to other subjects and develop their fluency and comprehension as they move through the school.
-Phonics attainment is measured through The Phonics Screening Test, SATS, regular spelling assessments, Reading and Writing Early Learning Goal (EYFS) and reading milestones.
+At Cuddington Croft, we are committed to all children becoming fluent, confident and enthusiastic readers and writers.
+The impact of phonics teaching is evident through all areas of learning.
+Children have opportunities to apply their phonetical knowledge to other subjects and develop their fluency and comprehension as they progress through school.
+Phonics attainment is measured through The Phonics Screening Test, regular spelling assessments, Reading and Writing Early Learning Goal (EYFS) and reading milestones.